Overview

 manage-bde -Protectors -Disable C: -RebootCount 2

-Trigger the boot manager update:
+Then trigger the boot manager update:

 reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Secureboot /v AvailableUpdates /t REG_DWORD /d 0x100 /f